Sweet Pea Specialists

 Looking for a plant for a boggy area in your garden?
 Then perennial Lobelias are what you are looking for.

 These plants must have constant water to thrive.
 You can either grow them in pots placed in ponds (keep the top of the pot above the water) or in a bog garden.
 They prefer some afternoon shade.
 Plants are frost hardy to -5C.
-Height 60cm.
-It is a tough, low maintenance plant so long as you provide the correct conditions for it.
+Height 60cm to just over 1m.
+These are tough, low maintenance plant so long as you provide the correct conditions for them.